Jon Polito: Coen brothers collaboration

-Polito was a regular in the Coen brothers movies appearing in five of their films.
+Polito was a regular in the films of the Coen brothers, appearing in five of their films.
 The Coens had seen Polito in the New York stage adaptation of Death of a Salesman in 1986 playing Howard Wagner.
 They approached him to play the part of The Dane in Miller's Crossing (1990), but after reading the script he turned them down saying he would only play the Italian gangster Johnny Caspar.
 The Coens auditioned several other actors but eventually used Polito after they made him read his entire role cold.

 He was offered the role of Lou Breeze in their next film Barton Fink (1991), in a role which was written especially for him.
-Again he turned down the Coens offer saying he wanted to play the part of movie producer Jack Lipnick.
-Actress Frances McDormand persuaded him to take the role saying it would change his career.
+Again he turned down the Coens' offer, saying he wanted to play the part of film producer Jack Lipnick.
+Actress Frances McDormand persuaded him to take the role, saying it would change his career.
 He later appeared in The Hudsucker Proxy (1994) as an eccentric businessman, The Big Lebowski (1998) as a private detective and finally in 2001 as a flirtatious salesman in The Man Who Wasn't There.

 Awards

-Polito won an Obie Award in 1980 for his theater performances off Broadway, and for his lifetime of work in film and television, he received the Maverick Spirit Event Award at Cinequest Film Festival in 2005.
+Polito won an Obie Award in 1980 for his theater performances off Broadway, and for his lifetime of work in film and television, he received the Maverick Spirit Award at Cinequest Film Festival in 2005.
 In 2012, he won the award for "Best Actor in a Short Film" at Hollywood Reel Independent Film Festival.